Belfast Northstars: 2013–2014

-The Northstars entered a growth and development phase in 2013, bringing in former Keuka College Storm pitcher Jonathan Sculli as co-manager, finishing a respectable eighth place at the Finkstonball tournament in Attnang-Puchheim, Austria and reintroducing the development team to Baseball Ireland's B League.
+The Northstars entered a growth phase in 2013, bringing in former Keuka College Storm pitcher Jonathan Sculli as co-manager, finishing eighth place at the Finkstonball tournament in Attnang-Puchheim, Austria and reintroducing the development team to Baseball Ireland's B League.

 By the first weekend in August, both A and B teams had qualified for the playoffs.

-The strong 2013 season was followed by another trip to the playoffs in the 2014 season, a berth clinched following a home two-game sweep over the defending champion Spartans.
+The 2013 season was followed by another trip to the playoffs in the 2014 season, a berth clinched following a home two-game sweep over the defending champion Spartans.

 Players

 Retired numbers

 At the end of the 2004 season, the Northstars retired the number 12, which had been worn for eight seasons by their first full international player, Terry Rosbotham.

 Rosbotham, the Northstars starting shortstop and one-time outfielder with the Ireland National team, had his career cut short due to a serious knee injury.
 Prior to taking up baseball, Rosbotham played American football in Belfast.

-An accomplished fielder and clutch hitter, his meteoric rise in baseball saw him selected in 2001 to represent Ireland at Fenway Park in Boston against the Slocum baseball club from Rhode Island.
+As a fielder and clutch hitter, he was selected in 2001 to represent Ireland at Fenway Park in Boston against the Slocum baseball club from Rhode Island.
 His number was retired during a post-season awards ceremony in Belfast in 2004.

-Rosbotham continues to train with the Northstars and in 2007 became a player coach of the Belfast Brawlers softball team.
-He currently coaches and plays softball for the Smokin Aces in the Ulster Softball League.

 International players

 To date, Terry Rosbotham remains the only Northstar to have played in a full international for Ireland, playing outfield in 2001 at Fenway Park.

 Two years later, both he and teammate John Want were named as members of the Irish Development Baseball Team.

 In 2006, two young Northstar outfielders – David McCullagh and Conor Keenan – were both selected to represent Ireland ahead of the European B Pool Championships in Belgium, but neither made an appearance.

 In 2010, Colin Powers was selected to travel to Rhode Island with the National Team as a Development Player.

-There has been Northstars representation on both the President's 9 and Los Barbaros, select international teams made up of non-Irish nationals playing in the Baseball Ireland adult league.
+There has been Northstars' representation on both the President's 9 and Los Barbaros, select international teams made up of non-Irish nationals playing in the Baseball Ireland adult league.
 Pitchers Gordon Cuthbert and Conor Dawson are among those to have appeared for the President's 9.